rich-murphey/sqlx-actix-streaming/README.md

 ````

 Here is the same example using fewer macros:
-* [sqlx::query_as!().fetch()](https://docs.rs/sqlx/0.4.2/sqlx/macro.query_as.html) is a stream of WidgetRecords that borrows
+* [sqlx::query_as!()](https://docs.rs/sqlx/0.4.2/sqlx/macro.query_as.html) is a stream of WidgetRecords that borrows
-  a database connection.
+  a database connection and parameters.
-* ByteStream::new() wraps it with an owned database connection and
+* ByteStreamWithParams::new() wraps it with an owned database
-  serializes each item to a stream of Bytes.
+  connection and owned parameters,  serializes each item to a stream of Bytes.
-* [HttpResponse.streaming()](https://docs.rs/actix-web/3.3.2/actix_web/dev/struct.HttpResponseBuilder.html#method.streaming) streams it to the client.
+* [HttpResponse.streaming()](https://docs.rs/actix-web/3.3.2/actix_web/dev/struct.HttpResponseBuilder.html#method.streaming) streams it to the HTTP client.

 Note the two closures.
 The first closure generates a stream of
 WidgetRecords.
 The second closure converts an individual WidgetRecord
 into json text using serde.
-ByteStream wraps them into a json array.
+ByteStreamWithParams converts them to a json array.

 ````rust
 #[post("/widgets")]